f-fathurrahman/ffr-komputasi-material/TALKS/PRESE_TOPIK_2020/PRESE.rst

 - Porting from Fortran to Julia (a book is being written, a draft is available for those who are interested).

+- The method (finite difference) is more intuitive than plane wave basis.

+- For better parallel scaling, real-space methods are very promising compared to more traditional approach such as PW or APW.

-- Similar to PWDFT.jl
+- Futher development is mostly similar to PWDFT.jl:

-- TDDFT
+  - Parallelization: MPI via PETSc and SLEPc.

+- A simple implementation for time-dependent density functional theory is being worked on.

 ----

 More about PWDFT.jl
 ===================

-Not a program

-like toolbox (MATLAB) or library/package (Python)
+- Implemented not as a program but more like a toolbox (MATLAB) or library package (Python).

-No need for input file, learn the API (application programming interface)
+- No need for input file, learn the API (application programming interface)

+- Present features:

+  - Plane wave with norm-conserving pseudopotentials (Goedecker-Teter-Huter)
+  - KS solvers: SCF with density or potential mixing and direct minimization (for non-metallic systems)
+  - LDA VWN and GGA PBE functionals
+  - k-points sampling
+  - spin-polarized systems
+  - force calculation

+- All quantities are directly accessible: Kohn-Sham orbitals, electron density, potentials.
+  No need for special post-processing step codes to obtain them.

+- Notable missing features: stress tensor calculation and parallelization

 ----